 The legislature should direct the PSC to regulate utilities to achieve GHG reduction goals of 60% in 2031 (v.
 2006) and Net Zero by 2045.
 The Climate Solutions Now Act sets a target of 60% reduction in Maryland GHG emissions by 2031 relative to levels in 2006.
 The electric and gas utilities will play a critical role in reaching this target.
 The PSC has requested that the legislature add GHG goals as a legislatively approved goal for EmPOWER.
 Collectively electric and gas consumption account for close to 40% of GHG emissions in Maryland.
 To achieve the target of a 60% reduction, utilities must be regulated to deliver significant reductions in GHG emissions.
 While continued closure of coal plants will play a role, electrification and efficiency will be critical to meeting the targets.

-To reaffirm MCCC 2021 Recommendation 4, “develop utility transition plans,” encourage the legislature to pass legislation to a) direct the PSC to create a “utility transition docket” to begin planning and b) “Require all gas utilities to fully depreciate their distribution infrastructure by 2045.”
-In order to achieve Net Zero by 2045, a significant portion or all of the gas distribution infrastructure will need to be retired.
-Therefore, the gas system should plan to recover its investments by that time.
-In 2022 gas companies argued against utility planning, but the MCCC Building Transition Study and recommendations of the MCCC were clear that utility planning is critical to protect low-income ratepayers.
-This point should be reaffirmed to the legislature.

 —----------------------------------